Tuesday of Week 34 of Ordinary Time – Gospel

 Teacher, when will this be, and what will be the sign that this is about to take place?

-Jesus’ answer is directed more to the end of time than to the actual destruction of the Temple which occurred about 40 years later, in the year 70 AD.
+Jesus’ answer is directed more to the end of time than to the actual destruction of the Temple, which occurred about 40 years later in the year 70 AD.
 In fact, one event blends into the other.
 To many who were witnesses to its destruction, it must have seemed like the end of their world.
 What kind of life could they live without their Temple, without the dwelling place of their God?
 How could Yahweh allow such a thing to happen?
 It left a huge empty space in their lives which nothing else could fill.

 Jesus’ warning is that his followers should not misread the signs or be too alarmed.
 It seems the early Christians were expecting Jesus to return for his Second Coming within their lifetime.
-This must have led to many false alarms – people claiming to be the returned Lord, or warning that the end of all things was close at hand.
+This must have led to many false alarms—people claiming to be the returned Lord, or warning that the end of all things was close at hand.
 Even the destruction of the Temple (remember many of the Christians were converted Jews) must have looked like the beginning of the end.
-St Augustine had similar feelings as Rome, the heart of Christendom, fell in ruins to the ‘barbarians’ (ancestors of many of us!).
+St Augustine had similar feelings as Rome, the heart of Christendom, fell in ruins to the ‘barbarians’ (the ancestors of many of us!).
 The end of Rome seemed to him like the end of the world.

 Jesus tells his followers not to be too ready to believe what they hear people saying.
 Nor are they to be too alarmed when they hear of wars and social upheavals.
 There will be many natural disasters, widespread diseases and celestial phenomena.
 These do not necessarily spell the end.
-The message now being given is: “the end will not follow immediately.”
+The message now being given is:

 At every pivotal time in the history of our planet, there are people who claim to see the end in sight.
 The coming of the third millennium was no exception.
 So far they have all been wrong.
 The attitude of Christians is not to be one of fear and anxiety.
 It sees the new era as a time of challenge and opportunity, a time for new beginnings.